Corporate Training 101: The Basics

 A learning management system (LMS) is your platform for managing training.
 An LMS is a well-organized system that will:

-- manage and store courses;
+- Manage and store training sessions

-- provide learner access to content;
+- Provide learners access to material

-- assign, deliver, and track results.
+- Assign, deliver, and track results

 Authoring tool

-If you’re new to online training, you’re likely to opt for an authoring tool with a simple design and user-friendly interface.
+If you’re new to online training, you’re likely to opt for an authoring tool with a simple design and a user-friendly interface.

-For example, with iSpring Suite, anyone can start building e-courses right away – no prior experience necessary.
+For example, with iSpring Suite, anyone can start building e-courses right away – no prior experience is necessary.
 And, with this authoring toolkit, you can create different kinds of eLearning content, including slide courses, quizzes, video tutorials, conversation simulations, and interactions.

 Tip 1: Add personalized learning paths